Factorio-Access/Factorio-Access-Launcher/README.md

 Change scanned category: CONTROL + PAGE UP and CONTROL + PAGE DOWN.
 Alternatively you can use CONTROL + UP ARROW and CONTROL + DOWN ARROW.

-Sort scan results by entity counts: N
+Sort scan results by total counts: SHIFT + N

-Sort scan results by distance from current location: SHIFT + N. If you change location, you need to press again.
+Sort scan results by distance from current character location: N. If you change location, you need to press again.

 Move cursor to scanned target in cursor mode: CONTROL + HOME

-Teleport to the scanned target outside of cursor mode: CONTROL + HOME

 ## Fast Travel